 Students are encouraged to socialize outdoors or in commons areas, while practicing physical distancing.

-Residential students are strongly recommended to limit all non-essential travel off-campus and avoid large group gatherings (10+ persons) during their time living in the residence halls to limit potential exposure and further transmission of COVID-19 amongst the campus population.
+Residential students are recommended to limit non-essential travel off-campus and take steps to protect yourself and other members of the campus community when attending gatherings during their time living in the residence halls to limit potential exposure and further transmission of COVID-19 amongst the campus population.
 Essential travel includes:

 Attending off-campus social gatherings, bars, and any type of party is not viewed as essential.